I’m a dad to 2 boys with autism, something I was never prepared for.

 Such a life changing word.

 Three years later we would be going through the exact same process with our second son Tommy, also diagnosed at 18 months old.
-We’d known deep down that Tommy was autistic for at least 6 months previous, much more aware of the signs thanks to Jude.
-This time, we thought we were already battle hardened from our experiences, so it would be much easier to deal with.
-We were wrong.
+We’d known deep down that Tommy was autistic for at least 6 months previous, by then much more aware of the signs thanks to Jude.
+This time, I thought I was already battle hardened from our experiences, so it would be much easier to deal with.
+I was wrong.
 As much as you try and put on a brave face, you can’t help but be consumed by self-pity for a while.
 Why had this happened to us twice?

 Thinking back to a time before I knew what autism was seems surreal.
 So much has happened since that I can’t really remember what life was like before.
 Maybe all parents say that about raising kids; exhausted by the demands and changes being a parent makes to your life.
 All I know is that being a dad to two boys with autism has been the greatest challenge of my life.
 I’ve seen and experienced things that I would never have imagined being a parent would involve.
-It’s been an intense, physical, emotional, and sleep deprived roller coaster, which so far has had way more lows than highs
+It’s been an intense, physical, emotional, and sleep deprived roller coaster, which for a ling time had way more lows than highs

 Whilst all of this has been going on in my life it seems that the rest of the world is also, slowly, beginning to take notice.
 More and more people are being diagnosed and placed on the spectrum, at a rate that seems to show no sign of slowing down